weighted-random/wr/README.rst

 *wr is a weighted random implementation in Python.*

-``wr.choice`` can be fed both mappings (such as dictionaries) and sequences of pairs containing what to return and a integer representing their respective weight.
-It returns a the key of in case of mappings based on the weights defined in the key's corresponding value.
+``wr.choice`` can be fed both with a mapping (such as dictionaries) containing a returnable (what to return) and a integer representing their respective weight.
 The key can be anything hashable but the weight must be a integer.

 Optionally you may feed ``wr.choice`` with a sequence of pairs.